- Offices run at 53% utilization while average peak utilization hits 80%

 Booking and reservation systems

-Desk and room booking platforms generate structured data on demand patterns: which spaces get booked, when, by whom, and for how long.
-When combined with check-in data, booking systems also reveal no-show rates and ghost bookings.
+Desk and room booking platforms generate structured data on demand: which spaces get booked, when, by whom, and for how long.
+Combined with check-in data, they also reveal no-show rates and ghost bookings.

-WiFi connections provide passive occupancy data without requiring any action from employees.
-They're particularly useful for tracking movement patterns and identifying which zones see the most traffic throughout the day.
+WiFi connections provide passive occupancy data without asking anything of employees.
+They're particularly useful for tracking movement between zones and identifying which areas draw traffic through the day.

 Employee surveys

-Surveys capture qualitative feedback about space satisfaction, preferred work settings, and unmet workspace needs.
-This combination of quantitative utilization metrics and qualitative employee feedback creates the complete picture needed for strategic space planning.
+Surveys capture what sensors can't: space satisfaction, preferred work settings, and unmet needs.
+Pairing quantitative utilization data with qualitative feedback is what makes space planning decisions defensible.

-If you're starting from scratch or upgrading an existing program, here's a phased approach.
+Whether you're starting fresh or upgrading an existing program, work in phases.

 Phase 1: Establish your baseline (weeks 1-4)

-Start with the data you already have.
-Badge swipe data and booking system records give you a rough baseline for building-level and room-level utilization.
-Calculate your average utilization rate, peak utilization, and weekly patterns using existing sources.
+Start with data you already have.
+Badge records and booking history give a rough baseline for building-level and room-level utilization.
+Calculate average utilization, peak utilization, and weekly patterns from those sources alone.

 Phase 2: Add granular tracking (months 2-3)

-Layer in sensor or WiFi data to move from building-level to zone-level and desk-level insights.
-This is where you'll start seeing ghost bookings, no-show rates, and the peak-vs-average gap with real precision.
+Layer in sensor or WiFi data to move from building-level to zone-level and desk-level insight.
+This is where ghost bookings, no-show rates, and the peak-vs-average gap become visible with real precision.

-Integrate your data sources into a single platform.
-Disconnected spreadsheets won't scale, and they introduce errors that undermine confidence in the data.
+Integrate your sources into one platform.
+Disconnected spreadsheets don't scale and they introduce errors that erode confidence in the numbers.

 Phase 3: Move to predictive analytics (months 4-6)

-With three or more months of multi-source data, you can start forecasting demand.
-AI-powered tools can predict which days will hit peak capacity, flag underutilized zones before lease renewals, and recommend space reconfigurations based on actual patterns.
-For more on this approach, see our guide on predictive workplace analytics.
+With three or more months of multi-source data you can forecast demand.
+AI tools can predict which days will hit peak capacity, flag underused zones ahead of lease renewals, and recommend reconfigurations from observed patterns.
+For more, see our guide on predictive workplace analytics.

 Turning metrics into action

-Collecting utilization data only creates value when it drives decisions.
-Here's how to close the loop.
+Utilization data creates value only when it changes decisions.
+Four ways to close the loop:

 Benchmark against targets.
-If your average utilization sits at 40% while you're targeting 67%, you've identified a 27-point gap.
-Dig deeper to understand whether the gap stems from excess capacity, ineffective hybrid policies, or mismatched space types.
+If average utilization sits at 45% against a 65% goal, you've identified a 20-point gap.
+Dig into whether it comes from excess capacity, a hybrid policy nobody follows, or space types that don't match the work.

-Implement dynamic space management.
-Rather than allocating space based on headcount or hierarchy, let utilization data guide assignments.
-Teams showing high in-office collaboration can access more dedicated space, while predominantly remote teams benefit from flexible booking in shared areas.
+Manage space dynamically.
+Rather than allocating by headcount or hierarchy, let utilization guide assignments.
+Teams with high in-office collaboration can hold more dedicated space, while largely remote teams work from shared bookable areas.

 Making space utilization tracking work for your organization

-Gable gives workplace teams real-time visibility into desk usage, room bookings, and occupancy patterns, so you can optimize every square foot with confidence.
+Get a demo to see how Gable gives workplace teams real-time visibility into desk usage, room bookings, and occupancy patterns.

 Get a demo